-The Company has co-sourced its Internal Audit function with EY Bermuda.
+The Company has co-sourced its Internal Audit function with EY Bermuda, with oversight responsibilities by the Group Head of Internal Audit.
 Internal Audit has unrestricted access to all areas and property of the organization, including personnel records, records held by third-party service providers, and has direct access to the Board through the Board's Audit Committee.
 To ensure Internal Audit remains independent, its employees are not authorized to perform any operational duties or approve any transactions in the organization.
 Internal Audit's responsibilities are outlined in the Internal Audit Charter as approved by the Audit Committee.